Lon3lyKL/Noisy-Project/README.md

 - add proper connectors for the rgb
 - test the mic amps: jay
 - test the rf moduled: karlok
-- redesign led mount: karlok
+- redesign led case: karlok
 - redesign led mounting system: karlok (jay has some comments about this)